Criminal Justice

 This course examines how race, class, and social identities shape human experience, social structures, and community life.
 Students will engage with sociological and historical perspectives to understand social inequalities and cultural differences.
 The course encourages students to reflect on how Christian values inform the pursuit of human dignity across diverse global societies.

-ECHB3450: Abnormal Psych (typical/atypical)
+ECHB3450: Abnormal Psychology (typical/atypical)

 Credits 4